Faculty Teaching Loads

 - Service.
 All tenured, tenure-track and term faculty are expected to perform some university or professional service and student mentoring (appropriate to rank and appointment) without impact on the standard teaching load.

 - Department Chairs.
 Faculty who serve as the head of a local academic unit (other than deans/directors) shall receive a reduction in teaching load of at least one course per semester, but shall maintain a minimum 1/1 teaching load.
+Further reduction in teaching load must be approved by the Provost.

 - Other Service.
 A reduction in teaching load shall be assigned on the basis of service only in cases where the obligation is significant and labor-intensive, and, except for service as a department chair (or equivalent), no single grant of reduction in load shall exceed one year.